martimy/yang-automation-framework/gui/README.md

 - Registering a translator in `registry.py` is what makes `supported_intent_categories()` in `schema.py` show or hide it per vendor — nothing else to update there.
+- In `gui/frontend/index.html`, a single-instance category needs a form block mirroring `ntp`'s (or `snmp`'s); a list-shaped one needs adding to `listCategories` instead.
+Neither happens automatically.

+**Changelog — SNMP shape mismatch (fixed):** the first pass at SNMP only added `intent/snmp.py` and registered it in `schema.py`'s `INTENT_CLASSES`.
+`pipeline.py` hydrated/dehydrated it as a *list nested under `protocols`*, matching `ospf`'s shape — but `devices.yml`/`deploy.py`/`scope.py` all
+treat SNMP as a *single top-level dict*, since it isn't a routing protocol.
+Neither side raised an error: a real `deploy.py --categories snmp` run worked, but the GUI's Translation preview showed no SNMP payload at all, and deploying SNMP from the GUI silently did nothing (`orchestrator.provision()` never found `intents["snmp"]`, since the GUI had it nested one level down from where `provision()` looks).
+All three GUI files now match the framework's shape for `snmp`.